orbitartprint/bballorbit/src/blog/content/constraint-led-approach.md

 ### The Role of Constraints

-In a Constraint-Led session, rules aren’t restrictions — they’re invitations.
+In a Constraints-Led session, rules aren’t restrictions — they’re invitations.
 Each constraint (whether **Individual**, **Task**, or **Environmental**) shapes how players interact with the game.

 Constraints encourage players to *adapt* and *self-organize*.
 When the coach adjusts rules, space, or scoring, the environment becomes the teacher.